RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### edge_attribute

-    - is_required: True

-    - examples: ['jaccard_index', 'observed_expected_ratio', 'normalized_google_distance']

-    - type: string

-    - description: The name of the edge attribute to filter on.
+    - **description**: The name of the edge attribute to filter on.

-    - default: None
+    - Acceptable input types: string.

+    - This is a required parameter and must be included.

+    - jaccard_index, observed_expected_ratio, and normalized_google_distance are examples of valid inputs.

+    - If not specified the default input will be None.

 * ##### type

-    - is_required: False

-    - examples: ['n', 'std', 'std_dev', 'percentile', 'p']

-    - type: string

-    - description: The statistic to use for filtering.
+    - **description**: The statistic to use for filtering.

-    - default: n
+    - Acceptable input types: string.

+    - This is **not** a required parameter and may be omitted.

+    - n, std, std_dev, percentile, and p are examples of valid inputs.

+    - If not specified the default input will be n.

 * ##### direction

-    - is_required: False

-    - examples: ['above', 'below']

-    - type: string

-    - description: Indictes whether to remove above or below the given threshold.
+    - **description**: Indictes whether to remove above or below the given threshold.

+    - Acceptable input types: string.

+    - This is **not** a required parameter and may be omitted.

+    - above and below are examples of valid inputs.

-    - default: a value dictated by the `edge_attribute` parameter.
+    - If not specified the default input will be a value dictated by the `edge_attribute` parameter.
 If `edge attribute` is 'ngd', 'chi_square', 'fisher_exact', or 'normalized_google_distance' then `direction` defaults to above.
-If `edge_attribute` is 'jaccard_index', 'observed_expected_ratio', 'probability_treats' or anything else not listed then `direction` defaults to below.
+If `edge_attribute` is 'jaccard_index', 'observed_expected_ratio', 'probability_treats' or anything else not listed then `direction` defaults to below..

 * ##### threshold

-    - is_required: False

-    - examples: [5, 0.45]

-    - type: float

-    - description: The threshold to filter with.
+    - **description**: The threshold to filter with.

+    - Acceptable input types: float.

+    - This is **not** a required parameter and may be omitted.

+    - 5 and 0.45 are examples of valid inputs.

-    - default: a value dictated by the `type` parameter.
+    - If not specified the default input will be a value dictated by the `type` parameter.
 If `type` is 'n' then will default to 50.
-If `type` is 'std_dev' or 'std' then it will default to 1.If `type` is 'percentile' or 'p' then it will default to 95 unless `edge_attribute` is also 'ngd', 'chi_square', 'fisher_exact', or 'normalized_google_distance' then it will default to 5.
+If `type` is 'std_dev' or 'std' then it will default to 1.If `type` is 'percentile' or 'p' then it will default to 95 unless `edge_attribute` is also 'ngd', 'chi_square', 'fisher_exact', or 'normalized_google_distance' then it will default to 5..

 * ##### top

-    - is_required: False

-    - examples: ['true', 'false', 'True', 'False', 't', 'f', 'T', 'F']

-    - type: string

-    - description: Indicate whether or not the threshold should be placed in top of the list.
+    - **description**: Indicate whether or not the threshold should be placed in top of the list.
 E.g. top set as True with type set as std_dev will set the cutoff for filtering as the mean + threshold * std_dev while setting top to False will set the cutoff as the mean - std_dev * threshold.

+    - Acceptable input types: string.

+    - This is **not** a required parameter and may be omitted.

+    - true, false, True, False, t, f, T, and F are examples of valid inputs.

-    - default: a value dictated by the `edge_attribute` parameter.
+    - If not specified the default input will be a value dictated by the `edge_attribute` parameter.
 If `edge attribute` is 'ngd', 'chi_square', 'fisher_exact', or 'normalized_google_distance' then `top` defaults to False.
-If `edge_attribute` is 'jaccard_index', 'observed_expected_ratio', 'probability_treats' or anything else not listed then `top` defaults to True.
+If `edge_attribute` is 'jaccard_index', 'observed_expected_ratio', 'probability_treats' or anything else not listed then `top` defaults to True..

 * ##### remove_connected_nodes

-    - is_required: False

-    - examples: ['true', 'false', 'True', 'False', 't', 'f', 'T', 'F']

-    - type: string

-    - description: Indicates whether or not to remove the nodes connected to the edge.
+    - **description**: Indicates whether or not to remove the nodes connected to the edge.

-    - default: False
+    - Acceptable input types: string.

+    - This is **not** a required parameter and may be omitted.

+    - true, false, True, False, t, f, T, and F are examples of valid inputs.

+    - If not specified the default input will be False.

 * ##### qnode_id

-    - is_required: False

-    - examples: ['n01', 'n02']

-    - type: string

-    - description: If remove_connected_nodes is set to True this indicates if you only want nodes corresponding to a specific qnode_id to be removed.If not provided the qnode_id will not be considered when filtering.
+    - **description**: If remove_connected_nodes is set to True this indicates if you only want nodes corresponding to a specific qnode_id to be removed.If not provided the qnode_id will not be considered when filtering.

-    - default: None
+    - Acceptable input types: string.

+    - This is **not** a required parameter and may be omitted.

+    - n01 and n02 are examples of valid inputs.

+    - If not specified the default input will be None.

 |||
 |-----|-----|